Milton: The Perfect Suburb for Downsizers Trading Big Backyards for City Living

 Inner West Crime Prevention will be out and about for a cuppa and a chat on Park Road, Milton this Saturday, February 25.
 This is proudly supported by local State Member for Cooper, Jonty Bush.

-When: Saturday the 25th February 2023 Time: 9:30am to 11am Where: Whisk and Ladle, 20 Railway Terrace, Milton
+Where: Whisk and Ladle, 20 Railway Terrace, Milton

 Justin Merrell, the sustainability director of Lion, which owns XXXX Brewery, hailed this move as the latest evolution for the company.
 It comes two years after Lion was certified as the first large-scale carbon-neutral brewer in Australia.

-“The 144-year-old XXXX brewery at Milton is one of Brisbane’s most historic landmarks, but this latest evolution to 100 per cent renewable electricity proves this icon of Australian brewing, is still capable of moving with the times,” Mr Merrell said.
+“The 144-year-old XXXX brewery at Milton is one of Brisbane’s most historic landmarks, but this latest evolution to 100 per cent renewable electricity proves this icon of Australian brewing, is still capable of moving with the times,” Mr Merrell said

 “All of our beer produced here – up to 250 million litres annually – is now made using 100% renewable electricity.
 This agreement will stop around 138,000 tonnes of carbon emissions from entering the atmosphere.
 That’s the equivalent of taking 45,000 cars off the road.”